Integration of Near Death & Out of Body Experiences

 – Carol, Ottawa

-We all deserve to live vibrant, thriving lives—mentally, physically, emotionally, and spiritually.
+We all deserve to live vibrant, thriving lives, mentally, physically, emotionally, and spiritually.
 The ACE Study gives us powerful insight into why so many of us struggle with chronic illness or emotional overwhelm.
 But it also points to a solution: by addressing unresolved trauma, we can break the cycle of stress and reclaim our health.

 If you feel called to begin your journey of somatic trauma integration, I would be honored to walk alongside you.
 Together, we can gently unwind survival patterns, calm your nervous system, and restore the resilience and vitality you were always meant to have.

-Listening to the Wise Voice Within
+Listening to the Voice of Wisdom Within

 At first, I brushed it off.
 The thought of stepping away from my work for that long felt daunting.
 I’m a single parent, the sole provider for my son, and an entrepreneur with clients who count on me.
 Not to mention the social pressures, people often question, judge, or project their own fears when they see someone prioritizing rest and renewal.
 Still, the voice persisted.
 I knew in my bones that if I didn’t listen now, my body would eventually force me to.